 It is important to know that mediation is a voluntary, confidential process.
-In mediation, the mediator facilitates a discussion to help the parties reach a solution that meets their needs.
+In mediation, the mediator facilitates a discussion to help reach a solution that meets the family's needs.
 If an agreement is reached, that agreement will be reduced to writing and will be reviewed by the parties and their lawyers.
-If an agreement cannot be reached, then the mediator cannot testify as to what was said during mediation.
-As a mediator, Laurie is neutral and cannot give legal advice to either party.
-It is helpful for parties to have their own lawyers.
+If an agreement cannot be reached, then the mediator is prohibited from testifying as to what was said during mediation.
+The mediator’s notes also cannot be submitted as evidence.

-Since the mediator cannot be subpoenaed to testify in Court.
-This gives parties the ability to take positions and make compromises that they may not otherwise take during litigation in the hopes of getting an issue resolved.
+Since the mediator cannot be subpoenaed to testify in Court, it gives parties the ability to take positions and make compromises that they may not otherwise take during litigation in the hopes of getting an issue resolved.
 Go to mediation prepared to listen, compromise, and make progress resolving disputes.

 Another benefit to mediation is that it provides an opportunity to address what is important to you and your family.
 Many people prefer mediation to litigation because mediation allows you to control the outcome of your dispute.
-A mediated agreement can be much more detailed than a court order.
+A mediated agreement can be much more detailed and creative than a court order.